uu-agile/hear-yourself/journals/joseph-journal.md

 # Joseph Lyman

+## September 9, 2020

+### Google Docs Landing Page

+Today I worked mostly on creating a landing page for our Google Documents.
+I added this to our webpage.
+I would like for the webpage to become the main "hub" for this project.
+This is where customers may suggest features, access meeting scheduling, observe design progress.
+This is where engineers can quickly navigate to any design-related documents, graphics, etc. This is where project managers, professors, and other stakeholders can check on progress/catch errors.

+The [webpage](https://j-lyman.github.io/hear-yourself/) is organized as follows:
+* Homepage (README.md)
+ * About Us
+ * Documents (to google docs)
+ * Team Journals

+ I have not yet linked the journals.
+I want to make sure Yusaf is aware of this integration.
+I think

+ ### Organizing and Visualizing Progress

+ I also worked on the process and strategy behind assigning "cards" in the "Projects" Tab of GitHub.
+After exploring how to best utilize that feature, I have devised the following which is up for revision:
+ * Projects are used to track the progress of *sprints*.
+The duration of sprints may change, they are faster-moving and are used to digest the goals and objectives within each **milestone**.
+Sprints should also have deliverables.
+ * Milestones are used to track our progress through the Product Development Cycle.
+These are longer-term: Program Planning, Design & Verification, and Implementation.
+These can be defined in terms of deliverables.
+Milestones are identical to those used in ECE 4900. *Note:* Milestones are tracked in the "Issues" tab of GitHub, just to the left of "New Issue".
+ * Labels are used to track deliverables.

+ *When properly set to Automated* the Projects will automatically track Issues as new "cards" which are placed on a Kanban board.
+This is our workflow surrounding Issues, Projects, Milestones, Labels.
+ 1. *Project meetings* - We identify all **Issues** (action items) related to our current **Sprint**, assign those **Issues** to team members, and identify which deliverable (**Label**) they relate to.
+ 1. At the end of team meeting, we add these **Issues** in GitHub so that tracking will begin automatically
+ 1. When we individually start working on our assigned **Issues**, we must manually move the associated cards from "To-Do" to "In-Progress".
+This can be found in the "Projects" tab of GitHub.
+ 1. When we finish an **Issue**, we do not need to move the card into "Done".
+That **Issue** is closed by the assignee, and GitHub will automatically move the card to "Done"

+ In this way, the Projects tab will be the forefront of tracking progress of tasks as they relate to sprints.
+The Issues tab will be where we mostly interact with these tasks (because comments can be exchanged, discussions, etc. within an Issue).
+Also in the Issues tab we can observe the progress toward our current Milestone.

 ## September 7, 2020

 Today Yusaf and I finished our first assignment for Senior Capstone class.
 We have a good, basic meeting organization that includes: